jsenv/jsenv-pwa/readme.md

 You can use `sendMessageToServiceWorker` as long as [serviceWorkerIsAvailable](#serviceWorkerIsAvailable) returns true.
 It will always communicate with the current service worker.
 Service worker can be installing, activating or activated.
 As soon as a new service worker starts to activate `sendMessageToServiceWorker` will communicate with the service worker that is activating.

-### sendMessageToServiceWorkerUpdating
+### sendMessageToServiceWorkerUpdate

-`sendMessageToServiceWorkerUpdating` is like [sendMessageToServiceWorker](#sendMessageToServiceWorker) but for the service worker currently updating.
+`sendMessageToServiceWorkerUpdate` is like [sendMessageToServiceWorker](#sendMessageToServiceWorker) but for the service worker currently updating.
 It can be used to communicate with a service worker while it's installing, installed (waiting to activate) or activating.
 After that the service worker becomes the current service worker and [sendMessageToServiceWorker](sendMessageToServiceWorker) must be used instead.

-Use `sendMessageToServiceWorkerUpdating` only while [getServiceWorkerUpdate](#getServiceWorkerUpdate) returns a truthy value, otherwise it will log a warning and return `undefined.`
+Use `sendMessageToServiceWorkerUpdate` only while [getServiceWorkerUpdate](#getServiceWorkerUpdate) returns a truthy value, otherwise it will log a warning and return `undefined.`

 ## Service worker capability detection